 Route 39: Appalachian Waters Scenic Byway

 Not feeling the call of the mountains?
 Then consider a drive on Route 39, also known as the Appalachian Waters Scenic Byway.
 This serpentine road stretches west along the Maury River, eventually rolling into West Virginia.
 From Lexington, Route 39 passes the Virginia Horse Center then continues past farms, a church or two, and a wild swinging bridge in Rockbridge Baths – we dare ya' to cross it!
 Ahead, Hogback Mountain and Jump Mountain flank Goshen Pass, a river-carved gorge famous for its springtime whitewater.
-Route 39 through the pass is gorgeous year-round, but it's especially nice in spring when redbuds and dogwoods bloom along the road.
+Route 39 through the pass is gorgeous year-round, but fall's glorious colors are an autumnal show-stopper.
 Pull over for a picnic at the wayside.